Tokyo Olympics cost $15.4 billion. What else could that buy?

-TOKYO (AP) — The official price tag for the Tokyo Olympics in $15.4 billion, which a University of Oxford study says is the most expensive on record.
+TOKYO (AP) — The official price tag for the Tokyo Olympics is $15.4 billion, which a University of Oxford study says is the most expensive on record.
 What else could those billions buy?

-The ballpark figure for building a 300-bed hospital in Japan in $55 million.
+The ballpark figure for building a 300-bed hospital in Japan is $55 million.
 So you could put up almost 300 of these.

 The average elementary school in Japan costs about $13 million.
 For that price, you get 1,200 schools.